The Association was created at the initiative of researchers during the Faro Conference in 2012.

 Election of the Executive

-- The general assembly is chaired by the President; in his/her absence by the vice-president or by a chairman elected by the general assembly.
+- The general assembly is chaired by the President; in his/her absence by the vice-president or by a chair elected by the general assembly.
 The secretary is responsible for the minutes of the meeting; in his/her absence the general assembly elects a recording secretary.

 - The Executive consists of 5 Executive officers: